-Phase shifting is a process that occurs when a sound wave is reflected.
-These reflections might happen for several types of waves, including waves on strings and light waves.
-Both phase shifting and time-delay are essential in every equalizer or audio filter.
+Phase shifting and time delay are closely related.
+The first one is a process that occurs when a sound wave is reflected.
+These reflections might happen for several types of waves, including those on strings and light.
+The second refers to the process that records an input signal to a storage medium and then plays it back after a period of time.
+Both of these are essential in every equalizer or audio filter.

-Phase-shifting and time-delay are similar concepts.
+You can note that they are similar concepts.
 Phase-shifting delays some frequencies for a longer period of time, while time-delay shifts frequencies by the same amount of time.

 Phase Shifting and Time Delay: Some Examples

 There are many examples of both concepts.
 All-pass filters are the most important part of phase-shifting effects.
 The reason is they can create an artificial stereo sound, which is the product of a mono sound source.
 Similarly, the flanging effect generates the same results by using a simple time-delay instead if phase shifting.

 All About the Waves